Nurse Practitioner- Glycemic Control

 NY State RN license

-NY State NP License
+NY State NP License and Certification

 NP Diabetes Certification preferred